ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 is not necessary.

 Install the packages for the resource agent and the *SAP Cluster Connector* library.
-For more information, see [How to enable the SAP HA Interface for SAP ABAP application server instances managed by the RHEL HA Add-On](https://access.redhat.com/solutions/3606101){: external})
+For more information, see [How to enable the SAP HA Interface for SAP ABAP application server instances managed by the RHEL HA Add-On](https://access.redhat.com/solutions/3606101){: external}

 On both nodes, run the following commands.

 If needed, use `subscription-manager` to enable the SAP NetWeaver repository.
-For more information, see [RHEL for SAP Repositories and How to Enable Them](https://access.redhat.com/articles/6072011){: external}).
+The [RHEL for SAP Subscriptions and Repositories](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_sap_solutions/8/html/rhel_for_sap_subscriptions_and_repositories/asmb_enable_repo_rhel-for-sap-subscriptions-and-repositories-8#con_hana_rhel-for-sap-subscriptions-and-repositories-8){: external} documentation describes how to enable the required repositories.

 ```sh
 subscription-manager repos --enable="rhel-8-for-ppc64le-sap-netweaver-e4s-rpms"